Skip to main content

 Anyway, setting those overall problems we are facing aside, we must look to the midterms.
 We have a Congress that for the longest time couldn't even get a leader of the House of Representatives selected.
 After that, they've completely abrogated their responsibilities to be an effective third branch of the government, kowtowing to the President's wishes and refusing to hold him accountable when his executive orders go outside the bounds.
 His hand picked Supreme Court justices need to do better as well.

-At any rate, each of you need to evaluate where the country is at, where the country is headed, and decide if the best Congressional candidate to lead the charge.
+At any rate, each of you need to evaluate where the country is at, where the country is headed, and decide on the best Congressional candidate to lead the charge.
 I won't say throw all the bums out, as I don't know every Congressman and Senator personally and haven't followed the voting record of each.
 But what has made the headlines puts me in a general mind to suggest everyone vote the bums out.

 What to Consider